 Who can use prescription retinoids?

-Prescription retinoids are generally safe for most people to use but you should discuss your skin profile and medical history with your doctor to ensure that it is right for you.
+Prescription retinoids are generally safe for most people to use but you should discuss your skin profile and medical history with your healthcare provider to ensure that it is right for you.

 For example, it may not be appropriate if you have other skin conditions and it should not be used by women who are breastfeeding, pregnant or trying to conceive.

-If you'd like to explore whether retinoids can help you on your skin journey, complete our text-based quiz today and an Australian Software doctor will create a personalised formula just for you.
+If you'd like to explore whether retinoids can help you on your skin journey, complete our online consult and an Australian health practitioner will create a personalised formula just for you.

 - Baldwin HE, Nighland M, Kendall C, Mays DA, Grossman R, Newburger J. 40 years of topical tretinoin use in review.
 J Drugs Dermatol.
 2013;12(6):638‐642.